-1. - The law of contract has long been criticised for lagging behind in its solutions for the use of electronic communications in commerce, leading to uncertainty which in turn creates obstacles to trade (1).
-The entry into force of the United Nations Convention of 23 November 2005 on the Use of Electronic Communications in International Contracts (hereinafter: UN Electronic Communications Convention) in March 2013 was therefore heralded as an important step forward, as it removes some of the legal risks inherent in electronic commerce (2).
+The law of contract has long been criticised for lagging behind in its solutions to the use of electronic communications in commerce, and this had led to uncertainty which in turn creates obstacles to trade (Eiselen 2008: 106).
+The entry into force of the United Nations Convention of 23 November 2005 on the Use of Electronic Communications in International Contracts (hereinafter: UN Electronic Communications Convention) in March 2013 was therefore heralded as an important step forward, as it removes some of the legal risks inherent in electronic commerce (see Gabriel 2006: 286).

-One issue that has received little attention so far in this context is mobile communication, i.e. the fact that messages transmitted via phone, e-mail, SMS or some other means of communication can today be dispatched and received at virtually any place on earth, using everyday technical equipment like mobile phones, smartphones, tablet computers or notebooks with access to the internet.
-"People have grown accustomed to being connected to their [Internet] services all the time, whatever their device type and wherever their location.
-Computers are no longer office or household devices but personal devices with a built-in mobile broadband connection" (3), resulting in the new term "m-commerce" being coined for commercial transactions conducted through wireless communication services using small, handheld mobile devices (4).
+One issue that has received little attention so far in this context is mobile communication, that is, the fact that messages transmitted via phone, email, SMS or some other means of communication can today be dispatched and received at virtually any place on earth, using everyday technical equipment such as mobile phones, smartphones, tablet computers or notebooks with access to the internet.
+According to Furmston and Tolhurst (2010: para 6.06):

+'People have grown accustomed to being connected to their [Internet] services all the time, whatever their device type and wherever their location.
+Computers are no longer office or household devices but personal devices with a built-in mobile broadband connection.'

+This has resulted in the new term 'm-commerce' being coined for commercial transactions conducted through wireless communication services using small, handheld mobile devices (OECD 2008: 2).